terminusdb/terminusdb-docs/md/explanation/explanation-immutability.md

 # Immutability

-> **On this page:** An introduction to the hierarchy and system of graphs used by TerminusDB for collaboration and revision control.
+> **On this page:** An explanation of how TerminusDB implements immutability, and handles deleted and new data.

 TerminusDB is an immutable data store.
 When data is written to a store, it does not change or mutate existing data.
 Any deleted data is masked, any new data resulting from a transaction is added on top of the mask.